test1477/dfdfd/docker_image_jason.fast.md

 To use this script:

-1. Save it as `script_name.py` (or any name you prefer).
+1. Save it as `jfrog_artifact_info.py` (or any name you prefer).
 2. Make sure you have the required libraries installed (`requests`, `tqdm`).
+3. Replace the `JFROG_URL` constant at the top of the script with your actual JFrog Artifactory URL.
-3. Run the script using:
+4. Run the script using:

    ```
-   python script_name.py --token YOUR_ARTIFACTORY_TOKEN --output /path/to/output/directory
+   python jfrog_artifact_info.py --token YOUR_ARTIFACTORY_TOKEN --output /path/to/output/directory
    ```

    Replace `YOUR_ARTIFACTORY_TOKEN` with your actual JFrog Artifactory API token and `/path/to/output/directory` with the directory where you want the CSV file to be saved.

-4. The script will process all Docker repositories in your JFrog Artifactory and create a CSV file named `EV_EOL_YYYY-MM-DD.csv` in the specified output directory.
+This script should now correctly handle the `buildInfo.env.EON_ID` property and provide detailed logging about where it finds (or doesn't find) the EON_ID.
+It will process all Docker repositories in your JFrog Artifactory and create a CSV file named `EV_EOL_YYYY-MM-DD.csv` in the specified output directory.

-Remember to replace the `JFROG_URL` constant at the beginning of the script with your actual JFrog Artifactory URL.

 ---
 Answer from Perplexity: pplx.ai/share